awsdocs/amazon-cloudwatch-user-guide/doc_source/Container-Insights-setup-metrics.md

-# Set Up the CloudWatch Agent to Collect Cluster Metrics<a name="Container-Insights-setup-metrics"></a>
+# Set up the CloudWatch agent to collect cluster metrics<a name="Container-Insights-setup-metrics"></a>

-To set up Container Insights to collect metrics, you can follow the steps in [Quick Start Setup for Container Insights on Amazon EKS and Kubernetes](Container-Insights-setup-EKS-quickstart.md) or you can follow the steps in this section\.
+To set up Container Insights to collect metrics, you can follow the steps in [Quick Start setup for Container Insights on Amazon EKS and Kubernetes](Container-Insights-setup-EKS-quickstart.md) or you can follow the steps in this section\.
 In the following steps, you set up the CloudWatch agent to be able to collect metrics from your clusters\.

-## Step 1: Create a Namespace for CloudWatch<a name="create-namespace-metrics"></a>
+## Step 1: Create a namespace for CloudWatch<a name="create-namespace-metrics"></a>

 Use the following step to create a Kubernetes namespace called `amazon-cloudwatch` for CloudWatch\.
 You can skip this step if you have already created this namespace\.